The Revolutionary War in Virginia

 Source: National Park Service, Sidney King Painting

-Governor Dunmore led the official British forces in Virginia at the start of the American Revolution.
-Local residents had appointed guards to watch the brick "magazine" in Williamsburg where the colony's muskets and gunpowder were stored, but on the very windy night of April 20, 1775 they abandoned their posts.
+On the very windy night of April 20, 1775, however, the volunteer watchers abandoned their posts.
 Dunmore took advantage of the opportunity.
 He had 20 sailors and marines from the schooner Magdalen land at Burwell's Ferry, near the modern Kingsmill Resort.
 They walked four miles to Williamsburg, opened the locked gates of the magazine using keys provided by Lord Dunmore, and started to remove the half-barrels of gunpowder weighing 65 pounds each.

 Governor Dunmore knew that illegal, illegitimate militias were being formed by radicals such as Patrick Henry.
 He justified his seizure of the colony's gunpowder by referencing the rebellious activities of the Virginians, particularly because:1